Anatoliy2505/arcsinusTest/README.md

 Registration and authorization form, you can register and log in, the forms are validated.
 The database has one user login: 'admin@mail.ru', password: '123456'.
 Layout in a jpg file.

+Implemented autocomplete for cities and countries, in English.

 To log in, you must enter the code that will be displayed on the screen (emulation of an SMS message).

 Database emulation - localStorage.